Oriental pied hornbill

 The oriental pied hornbill (Anthracoceros albirostris) is an Indo-Malayan pied hornbill, a large canopy-dwelling bird belonging to the family Bucerotidae.
 Two other common names for this species are Sunda pied hornbill (convexus) and Malaysian pied hornbill.

-The species is considered to be among the smallest and most common of the Asian hornbills.
-It has the largest distribution in the genus and is found in the Indian Subcontinent and throughout Southeast Asia.
+The oriental pied hornbill is considered to be among the smallest and most common of the Asian hornbills.
+It has the largest distribution in the genus and occurs in the Indian subcontinent and throughout Southeast Asia.
 Its natural habitat is subtropical or tropical moist lowland forests.
-The oriental pied hornbill's diet includes fruit, insects, shellfish, small reptiles and, sometimes, small mammals and birds including their eggs.
+Its diet includes fruit, insects, shellfish, small reptiles and small mammals and birds including their eggs.

 Taxonomy

 The Oriental hornbill, of the family Bucerotidae, belongs to the genus Anthracoceros, which consists of five species.
 Species in this genus are divided into two groups, Indo-Malayan pied hornbills and black hornbills.
 A. albirostris is grouped under the Indo-Malayan pied hornbills, based on plumage similarities, along with the Indian pied hornbill (A. coronatus) and the Palawan hornbill (A. marchei).
 The black hornbills include A. malayanus and A. montani.

 A. albirostris can be further categorized into two subspecies, A. a. albirostris and A. a. convexus.